chantalsantos7/dfa-challenge-1-airport/docs/domain-models-test-plan.md

 | **Plane** | id@string |  | |

 ***Tests***

-- Test that correct airport capacity is returned
+- Test that correct airport capacity is returned.

 2. As an airport executive, I want to be able to change the maximum plane capacity of the airport, in case we need to build an extension or downsize.